-One of the best things for me about the Handmade Markets at the weekend was chatting to the wonderful designers.
+One of the best things for me about the Handmade Market is chatting to the wonderful designers.
 So many of them have got their brands absolutely right.
 Not only are the products mouthwatering, but they really know who they are and what they want to say to their customers.

-Over the next couple of Brandmade posts, I’d really like to review some of the conversations I had last weekend and tell the stories of some of Handmade’s unique brands.
+Over the next couple of Brandmade posts, I’d really like to review some of the conversations I’ve had at the market and tell the stories of some of Handmade’s unique brands.

 Tango & James is a specialist in recovering old furniture in fabulous fabric.
 Lisa Barrett named the company after two of her goldfish, but it would he hard to forget her fabrics and accessories after only a few seconds!
 Lisa designs her own patterns and has them printed onto fabric, which is then made into cushions, upholstery and accessories.
 Her branding is evident everywhere, from the hand-finished sign to the labels and price tags.
 She has also put a lot of thought into her displays, which add a wow factor to her little stall.

 For Zilpah Tart, the memorable name is personal.
 Owned by very talented fashion designer, Yumi Morrissey the label was named after her grandmother.
 The branding is also personal, as the logo is a penny farthing bicycle and was chosen because it was the design on a brooch that Zilpah left behind when she died.
 Yumi’s current collection takes images of the iconic Canberra landscape and repeats them onto fabric, creating bespoke designs that highlight the wonderful cut of her clothes and accessories.